 About the Montessori Method

-Montessori’s approach was dedicated to making life engaging for children by preparing a classroom environment that will satisfied the student’s ability to concentrate and experience in independent work.
-These skills help make the child develop physical, social, and intellectual skills which uses their own tremendous capacity to absorb their immediate world as a catalyst for continued education.
+Maria Montessori’s approach was designed to make life engaging for children by providing a classroom environment that satisfies each student’s ability to concentrate and experience in independent work.
+These skills help the child develop physical, social, and intellectual skills, using their own tremendous capacity to absorb the immediate world as a catalyst for continued education.

 The Montessori Method is not the force-feeding of information and skills designed to produce a precocious child.
 The environment is neither rigidly structured and disciplined, nor disorganized and undisciplined.
 It is a non-competitive place which allows each child to focus on her/his own work.
 Many levels of ability can be accommodated in the classroom, allowing for a match of activities and materials consistent with each child’s needs.